-However, things are now looking up and the Disney+ streaming service, which was launched in 2019, is beating expectations and provides a natural ‘hedge’ to the experience-based revenue streams.
-Not only are there good reasons to buy Disney shares, but doing so is incredibly easy, thanks to online brokers that can get you set up and holding Disney shares in a matter of minutes.
+While lockdowns are long gone, the share price has remained under pressure despite the performance of the company’s Disney+ streaming service, which was launched in 2019.
+Even so, many analysts and investors still see good reasons to buy Disney shares.
+Doing so is incredibly easy, thanks to online brokers that can get you set up and holding Disney shares in a matter of minutes.

 Walt Disney Company is listed on the New York Stock Exchange under the ticker DIS.
-It currently has a market capitalisation of approximately $331bn, and being so large in size means it qualifies as a member of the Dow Jones Industrial Average index.
+The company has a significant market capitalisation, and being so large in size means it qualifies as a member of the Dow Jones Industrial Average index.

-The firm is a global player — it has 10 offices in 8 different countries with the group headquarters found in Burbank, California.
+The firm is a global player — it has ten offices in eight different countries, with the group headquarters found in Burbank, California.

-Future growth is tightly linked to the Disney+ direct-to-consumer streaming business and during 2020, that division reported revenue of $3.5bn, which was up 73% year-over-year.
+Future growth is tightly linked to the Disney+ direct-to-consumer streaming business.

-Potential investors in Disney are keeping a close eye on streaming rival Netflix, which has recently tested the loyalty of its consumer base by increasing subscription charges.
-This could either see viewers switch to the cheaper Disney+ package or demonstrate consumers are willing to accept price hikes.
-Either way, Disney+ looks set to build on its near 100 million client base.
+Potential investors in Disney are keeping a close eye on streaming rivals, including Netflix, which has recently tested the loyalty of its consumer base by increasing subscription charges.
+Either way, Disney+ looks set to build on its nearly 100 million client base.

 Online brokers have revolutionised the investment industry.
 Whether you’re using a desktop or mobile device, it’s possible to register with a trusted broker and, within minutes, buy Disney shares online.
 It’s cost-effective, reliable, and easy to do.